 - Anticipate questions by the judges: It is always a good exercise for team members to ask each other questions that they think judges will ask.
 The disparity between what you think you know and what you actually know is often surprising, and it forces you to do extra research.

 - Be able to justify all of your assumptions: You must go into the competition with the mindset that every single assumption you make will be questioned by the judges.
 If you are unable to justify even one of your assumptions, then the rest of your presentation can lose credibility.

 - A polished presentation and PowerPoint goes a long way: In an ideal world, judges would score you based only on the content of your presentation.
 However, in reality, the look of your PowerPoint slides and the way that you present yourself are both a reflection on your team.

 - Most importantly, do not lose sight of the big picture: While details are important and often are the difference between winning and losing, it is also vital that teams do not get bogged down debating about minute details.
 A strong core hypothesis or main idea is more important in the grand scheme of things.

-From Alison Rubinson, 1st-year MBA, member of the team that won the GE ECLP Case Competition:
+From Alison Rubinson, MBA '12, member of the team that won the GE ECLP Case Competition:

 Recent McCombs Student Competition Highlights